-The EID was established to investigate complaints and accusations of wrongdoing against and/or by County employees.
-When a citizen or an employee makes a complaint, they will be interviewed by an EID representative.
-The EID may attempt resolution via mediation of the complaint if it is appropriate and both parties are willing.
-If resolution is not possible, the EID will investigate the complaint.
+The Compliance Office was established to investigate complaints and accusations of wrongdoing against and/or by County employees.
+When a citizen or an employee makes a complaint, they will be interviewed by a Compliance Office representative.
 If another employee is named in the complaint in any manner, he/she may be called to an interview.
 All employees must be completely honest in the interview process and must give complete information as requested.
 The employee will be advised not to discuss the interview or the case with any other employee.
 Failure or refusal to honestly give information or divulging information about the interview or case can lead to disciplinary action up to and including termination in accordance to PBJC Rule 12.2.